Why the Birkenstock-Amazon Battle Has Been Been Brewing for Months

 Kahan first severed ties with Amazon in January — citing concerns over the proliferation of counterfeit goods on the site — when he said Birkenstock USA will no longer authorize the sale of any of its products on Amazon.com, as well as no longer authorize any third-party sellers to do so.
 “The Amazon marketplace, which operates as an ‘open market,’ creates an environment where we experience unacceptable business practices which we believe jeopardize our brand,” he told FN at the time.

-This week, Kahan warned that if any current Birkenstock vendors were to take Amazon up on its latest offer, he would severe times with them “immediately and forever.”
+This week, Kahan warned that if any current Birkenstock vendors were to take Amazon up on its latest offer, he would sever ties with them “immediately and forever.”

 He continued, “This action they have taken is a ‘middle finger’ to all brands, not just Birkenstock, but all brands who value the consumer experience and exercise discipline to distribute in a manner that maintains brand equity.”